hujens/hunhevicz.github.io/content/post/_post11.md

 ]
 +++

-Keynote and conference paper presentation.
+Keynote on IPD and blockchain; and paper on blockchain for a circular digital built environment.

 <!--more-->

-More information shortly.
+It was a great event in Hongkong with many informative presentations.
+More information, paper link, and presentation recordings shortly.